10 Singapore hawker meals below $3 you won’t believe still exist

 Closed on Fri

-It shocks me how difficult it has become to find the humble dosa at an affordable price.
-One of the few places in Singapore that bucks that trend is Sri Tiffin Stall in Tekka Centre, near the heart of Little India.
-My favourite discovery here is their Masala Dosa (S$1.50).
+One of the few places in Singapore that bucks that trend is Sri Tiffin Stall in Tekka Centre, near the heart of Little India, which sells Masala Dosa (S$2.50).

-Mind you, this isn’t a simple dosa but a masala dosa with stuffing.
-The low price is not a compromise on quality, though.
-The simple restaurant instead focuses on making very delicious potato stuffing with the standard tomato chutney and sambar accompaniments.
+This isn’t just a plain dosa, but a masala dosa with filling.
+The dish consists of a delicious, hearty potato stuffing with the standard tomato chutney and sambar accompaniments.
 Speedy service is the cherry on top.

 665 Buffalo Road, Tekka Centre, #01-224, Singapore 210665

-The post 10 Singapore hawker meals below S$2.50 you won’t believe still exist appeared first on SETHLUI.com.
+The post 10 Singapore hawker meals below $3 you won’t believe still exist appeared first on SETHLUI.com.